The Hidden Complexity of Gummy Vitamin Manufacturing

 You can have a perfectly stable gummy formula sitting in a beaker in your lab.
 But if that formula won't deposit cleanly into molds or won't release without tearing, you don't have a manufacturable product.
 You have an expensive science experiment.

+The demolding paradox: your gummies need to be firm enough to pop out of the molds without deforming, but not so firm that they tear.
+This sweet spot depends on cooling tunnel profiles, starch bed conditioning (if using starch molding), oil application timing, and ambient humidity.
 I've seen a 10% humidity swing in the production environment move batch rejection rates from 2% to 40%.
-Seasonal changes create real production challenges for facilities that don't have precise environmental controls dialed in.
+Seasonal changes create real production challenges for facilities without precise environmental controls.

 The Coating Layer: One Percent That Makes or Breaks Everything

-Most gummy manufacturers apply a finishing coat-usually oil and/or wax-to prevent sticking and add that appealing shine.
-This coating represents less than 1% of your gummy's weight, but it's frequently what determines whether you have a product with a 24-month shelf life or one that fails stability testing at six months.
+Most gummy manufacturers apply a finishing coat—usually oil and/or wax—to prevent sticking and add shine.
+This coating represents less than 1% of your gummy's weight, but it frequently determines whether you have a product with a 24-month shelf life or one that fails stability testing at six months.

 The Sugar Content Challenge